 \subsubsection{KDE Saliency Generator}

-In this section, we attempt to use bounding box detections to guide our saliency using the KDE formulation introduced in Sec~\ref{Saliency Generator}.

-We first try manually tuning the amplitude $a$ and bandwidth $b$ to obtain the desired magnifications.
+This section makes use of the KDE construction in Sec~\ref{Saliency Generator} to generate saliency maps.
+We first manually tune the amplitude $a$ and bandwidth $b$ to obtain desired magnifications.
 We find that an amplitude $a=1$ and a bandwidth $b=64$ works the best, paired with an attraction kernel of std. dev. of about $17.8\%$ the image height, which allows for more local warps as illustrated in Fig \ref{fig:anticropping}.
 We finetune our models using the same configuration as the baseline, the only difference being the added bounding box and saliency-guided spatial transformation layer.
-To simplify training, we use jittered ground truth bounding boxes from the current frame rather than detections from the previous frame.
-We implement the $S_I$ formulation, which uses just the bounding box detections from the previous frame, the $S_D$ formulation, which uses all bounding boxes in the training set to generate a fixed dataset-wide prior, and the $S_C$ formulation with $\alpha=0.5$.
+We learn $S_D$ using all bounding boxes from the training set and for simplicity, learn $S_I$ with jittered ground-truth boxes from the current frame (though at test-time it always uses predictions from the previous frame).
+We set $\alpha=0.5$ for $S_C$.

-We then attempt to learn hyperparameters $a$ and $b$ through backpropagation, since our KDE formulation is differentiable.
+We then learn hyperparameters $a$ and $b$ through backpropagation, since our KDE formulation is differentiable.
 We initialize parameters $a'$ and $b'$ to 0, under the construction that $a=|1+a'|+0.1, b=64\cdot |1+b'|+0.1$.
 The learning rate of $a'$ and $b'$ is set to $10^{-4}$ with zero weight decay.
 Other than this, we train the learned KDE (LKDE) model with the same configuration as the baseline.
 We implement the $S_I$ formulation.